MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1.md

 - Get started using the Microsoft 365 Defender portal, where you can view incidents and alerts, manage devices, and use reports about detected threats.

 > [!IMPORTANT]
-> Some information in this guide relates to prereleased products/services that might be substantially modified before they are commercially released.
+> Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.
-This guide includes links to online content that might describe some features that are not included in Defender for Endpoint Plan 1.
+This article includes links to online content that might describe some features that are not included in Defender for Endpoint Plan 1 (preview).

 ## What's included in Defender for Endpoint Plan 1?